ZephyrTransport/zephyr-website/election.md

 title: "Board Election 2020"
 ---

-We are finalizing the schedule and details for the 2020 Board election in the coming days!
-The election will be held on June 24th, 2020.
+The annual board election member meeting will be held August 4th 2020 at 10AM PDT.

 ## Become a member to vote